R&D Tax Credits and OBBBA: Five Costly Mistakes to Avoid When Filing Retroactive Claims

 The One Big Beautiful Bill Act (OBBBA) was signed into law on July 4, 2025.
 It permanently restores full R&D expensing under Section 174A and allows eligible small businesses (average annual gross receipts of $31 million or less) to retroactively expense 2022-2024 costs.
-However, strict deadlines apply, including July 6, 2026 for retroactive elections on amended returns and January 10, 2027 for claim perfection.
-Missing these windows or mishandling rules can lead to denied refunds, penalties, or permanent losses.
+The retroactive election window closed on July 6, 2026.
+The claim perfection window runs through January 10, 2027, and Form 6765 Section G becomes mandatory for tax year 2026, so documentation and implementation path mistakes remain live risks for open year claims and catch-up filings.
 Here are the five most common (and expensive) pitfalls:

 Introduction

 The One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025, permanently restores full expensing for domestic R&D expenditures under new Section 174A.
-For eligible small businesses—those with average annual gross receipts not exceeding the 2025 inflation-adjusted threshold of $31 million, the law creates a powerful opportunity: retroactive expensing for tax years 2022-2024 via amended returns.
+For eligible small businesses, those with average annual gross receipts not exceeding the 2025 inflation adjusted threshold of $31 million, the law created a powerful opportunity: retroactive expensing for tax years 2022-2024 via amended returns.

 This guide details the five most common mistakes that lead to disallowed credits, accuracy-related penalties under Section 6662 (up to 20%), and missed refunds.
 Understanding these pitfalls can help you navigate the surge in retroactive R&D tax credit claims under Section 41 while avoiding IRS scrutiny.